bchabrier/PortablePuTTY/README.md

 ## Installation

+Installation consists in copying `Portable PuTTY.vbs` in a shared folder.

-A typical use is to copy **Portable PuTTY** on a USB drive or a dropbox folder.
+A typical use is to install **Portable PuTTY** on a USB drive or a dropbox folder.

 ## Usage